nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Installation

 1. Ensure you have Java `11` or above installed on your Computer.
-2. Download the latest `LinkTree.jar` from [here]([https://github.com/se-edu/addressbook-level3/releases](https://github.com/AY2324S1-CS2103T-W11-4/tp/releases)).
+2. Download the latest `LinkTree.jar` from [here](https://github.com/AY2324S1-CS2103T-W11-4/tp/releases).
-3. Copy the file to the folder you wish to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you wish to use as the _home folder_ for your smart contact book.

 ### Initial Setup